stonepros/stone/doc/dev/stoneadm/host-maintenance.rst

 * mgr/cephadm

-  * add methods to CephadmOrchestrator for enter/exit and check
+  * add methods to StoneadmOrchestrator for enter/exit and check
   * data gathering would be skipped for hosts in a maintenance state

 * mgr/orchestrator